Patrick Wolff: Investing career

 Wolff was previously a managing director at San Francisco hedge fund Clarium, a $3B global macro hedge fund.
 He left Clarium to launch Grandmaster Capital Management, a hedge fund that received seed capital from Peter Thiel, the founder of Clarium and a strong chess player himself.

 Hedge Fund Alert reported that Wolff started the wind-down process of Grandmaster Capital in June 2015.

 Over the past several years, Wolff has given a blindfolded simultaneous exhibition for all comers at the annual Berkshire Hathaway shareholder meeting in Omaha, Nebraska headed by CEO Warren Buffett and Vice-Chairman Charlie Munger.

 Personal life

+Wolff is the youngest son of the philosopher Robert Paul Wolff and literary historian Cynthia Griffin Wolff.
+His brother is professor of law Tobias Barrington Wolff.

-While originally from the Boston area, Wolff currently resides in San Francisco.
+Originally from the Boston area, Wolff currently resides in San Francisco.